-The statute of an SPE is governed by Council Regulation EC 2157/2001 and, for anything not covered by the regulation it is governed by national laws on public limited-liability companies.
+The statute of an SPE is governed by Council Regulation EC 2157/2001 and, for anything not covered by the regulation, it is governed by national legislation on joint stock companies.

-SPEs can be administrated according to a one-tier system (with only the administrative body) and a two-tier system (the management body and the supervisory body).
+The SPE can be administered according to a one-tier system (with only the administrative body) and a two-tier system (the management body and the supervisory body).

-A European Cooperative Society (SCE) allows cooperatives to operate throughout the European Union with a single legal personality and the same rules, as stipulated for stock companies in the European Company articles of association.
+The European Cooperative Society allows cooperatives to operate throughout the European Union making use of a single legal personality.

-The main aim of the SCE is to satisfy the requirements and/or to promote economic and social activities of its working members, in particular by way of concluding agreements with them to provide goods and services or carrying out work in the area in which the SCE operates.
+The main aim of the SCE is to satisfy the requirements and/or to promote economic and social activities of its own members, in particular by way of concluding agreements with the latter to provide goods and services or to carry out work in the area in which the SCE carries out or commissions.

-The share capital must be at least € 30 000 and in the form stipulated in the articles of association and the private agreement.
+The share capital must be at least € 30,000 and form prescribed by the statute is private writing.